Clarice Cliff pendants

 A Chance Encounter at Newport Pottery

-The story of our jewellery begins nearly a century ago in Stoke-on-Trent, the heart of the British potteries.
-Every morning in the 1930s, a local worker would walk her daily commute past the Newport Pottery.
-As she passed the factory gates, she noticed small, discarded fragments of brightly painted ceramics lying on the ground – broken pieces of the very Bizarre, Crocus and Fantasque ware that was making Clarice Cliff an international superstar.
+Every morning in the 1930s, a local worker walked her daily commute past the Newport Pottery gates.
+She began collecting the small, discarded fragments of brightly painted ceramics she found on the ground — broken pieces of the very Bizarre, Crocus and Fantasque ware making Clarice Cliff an international name.
+These shards stayed in her family for decades before being passed to a relative, who eventually entrusted them to us.

 Clarice Cliff pendants made of Newport Pottery fragments from the 1930s